-Mr. Roos was selected to serve on our Board because of his global leadership experience across sales, trading and origination.
+Global leadership experience across sales, trading and origination

 Mr. Roos has served as the Group Director, Capital Markets, and as a member of the Executive Committee, of LSEG since April 2020.
 Prior to joining LSEG, Mr. Roos held several senior positions at Citigroup from April 2015 to March 2020, including Global Co-Head of Equities, and previously led Citigroup's Multi-Asset Structuring Group.
 Prior to that, Mr. Roos held various management and trading positions at Deutsche Bank, and was previously a trader at UBS.
 Mr. Roos received a BSc from the University of Cape Town.